AlbertIsernAlvarez/AlbertIsernAlvarez/README.md

 ### Hi there 👋
 Hello!
-My name is Albert Isern Alvarez, and I am a software developer, CEO, and founder of Kaana and co-founder of FairCoin.
+My name is Albert Isern Alvarez, and I am a software developer, CEO, and founder of Oxy and co-founder of FairCoin.
 I live near Barcelona, Spain 🇪🇸, and I have a passion for using technology to make a positive impact on people's lives.

 ## About Me